MoamenEl-Sayed95/Node-Farm/README.md

-# Node-Farm
+# 🌾 Node Farm

-Node.js practice project from Jonas Schmedtmann’s course.
+> 🛠 Built using core Node.js modules only — no Express, no frameworks!

-## Features
+## 🚀 Features

-- Simple routing
+- 📄 Displays a dynamic overview of farm products
+- 🔎 Product detail page for each item
+- 🧠 Simple server using only Node.js core modules (`http`, `fs`, `url`)
-- Dynamic HTML templating
+- 📦 Reads and serves HTML templates dynamically
-- JSON API

-## Author

-Created by [Moamen Abouhaty]
+- 🔄 Routing system without Express
+- 📁 Serves images, CSS, and other static assets